JosieOnGit/Luniks/Stories/Lúniks Timeline.md

 ## 2039 - United Máneá collapses
 Follows up **Zakh'háfon independence movement** and **Nikec Kráminsz murders**.
 A more concrete timeline and more information will be available at [[Collapse of United Máneá]].

-## 2051 - ESA and ASA complete lunar colony
+## 2051 - ESA and ASA complete lunar base

 ## 2062 - PALMER-EDEN attempts expansion